Home > Analyses > Consumer Cyclical > Norwegian Cruise Line Holdings Ltd.

 Financial Ratios

-The table below presents key financial ratios for Norwegian Cruise Line Holdings Ltd. (NCLH) over the fiscal years 2020 to 2024, reflecting profitability, valuation, liquidity, leverage, efficiency, and dividend metrics:
+The table below presents key financial ratios for Norwegian Cruise Line Holdings Ltd. over recent fiscal years, reflecting profitability, liquidity, leverage, efficiency, and dividend metrics:

 |---|---|---|---|---|---|